COVID-19 Vaccination in Maine

 Health care, public safety, and critical COVID-19 infrastructure personnel should contact their employer or their professional associations to learn how to get a vaccine.

 Although the vaccine is here, COVID-19 remains a serious public health crisis.
-While the vaccination process is underway, Maine people should continue to wear masks (PDF), practice physical distancing and avoid gatherings at all times.
+While the vaccination is underway, Maine people should continue to wear masks (PDF), practice physical distancing, wash hands often, and avoid gatherings.

-Maine CDC is working to ensure the availability of the COVID-19 vaccine in Maine.
+Maine CDC is working to increase the availability of the COVID-19 vaccine in Maine.
 These resources are available to assist and inform you about Maine’s COVID-19 vaccination efforts, and will be updated regularly.